Lemnos: Modern period

-The harbour was broad enough for British and French warships, but lacked suitable military facilities, which was recognized early on.
-Troops intended for Gallipoli had to train in Egypt, and the port found it difficult to cope with casualties of the Gallipoli campaign.
+The harbour was broad enough for British and French warships but lacked suitable military facilities, a deficiency that was recognized early on.
+Troops intended for Gallipoli had to train in Egypt, while the port struggled to cope with casualties from the Gallipoli campaign.
 The campaign was called off in evident failure at the close of 1915.
-Moudros's importance receded, although it remained the Allied base for the blockade of the Dardanelles during the war.
+Moudros's importance subsequently declined, although it remained the Allied base for the blockade of the Dardanelles for the remainder of the war.
 The town of Lemnos, Victoria, Australia, established in 1927 as a soldier settlement zone for returning First World War soldiers, was named after the island.
-There are three Commonwealth War Graves Commission (CWGC) cemeteries on the island, the first one for the 352 Allied soldiers in Portianou, the second one for the 148 Australian and 76 New Zealander soldiers in the town of Moudros and the third one for the Ottoman soldiers (170 Egyptian and 56 Turkish soldiers).
+There are three Commonwealth War Graves Commission (CWGC) cemeteries on the island: the first, at Portianou, contains the graves of 352 Allied soldiers; the second, in the town of Moudros, contains those of 148 Australian and 76 New Zealand soldiers; and the third contains the graves of Ottoman soldiers, including 170 Egyptian and 56 Turkish soldiers.

-In late October 1918, the armistice between the Ottoman Empire and the Allies was signed at Moudros.
+In late October 1918, the Armistice of Mudros between the Ottoman Empire and the Allies was signed.

-After the Red Army victory in the Russian Civil War in 1920, many Kuban Cossacks fled the country to avoid persecution from the Bolsheviks.
-A notable evacuation point was the Greek island of Lemnos where 18,000 Kuban Cossacks landed, though many later died of starvation and disease.
+After the Red Army victory in the Russian Civil War in 1920, many Kuban Cossacks fled the country to avoid persecution by the Bolsheviks.
+A notable evacuation point was the Greek island of Lemnos, where 18,000 Kuban Cossacks landed, although many later died of starvation and disease.
 Most left the island after a year.

-During World War II, the island was occupied by the Germans on 25 April 1941, in the wake of the Wehrmacht’s invasion of Greece, by the Infanterie Regiment 382/164 Inf.Division under the command of Oberst Wilhelm-Helmuth Beukemann.
-The same bay of Moudros used by the Allies in WWI served as a base for German ships controlling the northern Aegean sea.
-An important fact is that the occupation forces included German punitive bataillon, the famous 999 units, in this case the 999th Light Afrika Division (Wehrmacht) and its Afrika Schützen Regiment 963 (later Festungs Infanterie Bataillon 999).
-These included many German and Austrian antifascist political prisoners enrolled by force, many of whom then joined the Greek People's Liberation Army (ELAS), such as Wolfgang Abendroth.
-Partially evacuated since August 1944, the island was liberated on 16 and 17 of October 1944 by the Greek Sacred Band (World War II) or Greek Sacred Squadron under the command of the British Raiding Forces (as part of the SAS or Special Air Service).
+During World War II, the island was occupied by the Germans on 25 April 1941 as part of the Axis occupation of Greece, by Infanterie Regiment 382/164.
+Infanterie-Division under the command of Oberst Wilhelm-Helmuth Beukemann.
+The same bay of Moudros used by the Allies in the First World War served as a base for German ships controlling the northern Aegean Sea.
+The occupation forces also included a German punitive battalion, the 999th units, in this case the Afrika-Schützen-Regiment 963 (later Festungs-Infanterie-Bataillon 999).
+These units included many German and Austrian anti-fascist political prisoners who had been forcibly enrolled, some of whom later joined the Greek People's Liberation Army (ELAS), including Wolfgang Abendroth.
+Partially evacuated from August 1944, the island was liberated on 16 and 17 October 1944 by the Greek Sacred Band, or Greek Sacred Squadron, under the command of the British Raiding Forces (as part of the SAS or Special Air Service).